 The design of your custom, enterprise app involves taking much more into account than your company’s branding and stakeholder preferences.

-Creating user-friendly mobile apps, that actually make tasks easier, has become somewhat of a science.
+Creating user-friendly applications, that actually make tasks easier, has become somewhat of a science.
 Professionals in the app and software development world refer to this as User Experience Design.